safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise1.md

 ---

-Best Practice is a very important concept for FME workspaces.
+Best Practice is a fundamental concept for FME workspaces.
 To encourage colleagues to carry out best practices you wish to install a project that allows workspaces to be analyzed.

 <br>**1) Browse To Projects**